danhahn/html-class/contents/lessons/lesson-2/index.md

 Keep in mind that the `<a>` is an inline element so it can be placed next to other text.

-If you want a link to be on its own line it would need to wrapped with a blocklevel element like a `<p>`.
+If you want a link to be on its own line it would need to wrapped with a Block-Level element like a `<p>`.

 ---